From £105,6759

 With such a degree of choice and personalisation, rivals for a Range Rover are slightly hard to pin down.
 The Mercedes G-Class offers similar levels of off-roading ability with a bit of old-school charm, the BMW X7 is an all-round more sporting affair while the Bentley Bentayga adds a touch more individualism.

-Not all engines are available in the long-wheelbase versions and are all straight sixes, apart from the BMW-powered V8.
-A Range Rover EV is due fairly soon too.
+Note that not all engines are available in the long-wheelbase versions and are all straight sixes, apart from the BMW-powered V8.

 DESIGN & STYLING